-Once the desired pullback distance has been reached or the desired amount of data has been recorded, the Makoto Intravascular Imaging System[TM] may be halted in two ways:
+Once the desired pullback distance has been reached or the desired amount of data has been recorded, the Makoto® Intravascular Imaging System may be halted in two ways:

-a.
-Press the STOP button, on the MakotoTM Controller;
+, on the Makoto® Controller; a.
+Press the STOP button,

-b.
-Touch STOP, on the MakotoTM Console user interface.
+on the Makoto® Console user interface.

-Either of these actions will halt both the MakotoTM Controller motion and stop data acquisition.
+Either of these actions will halt both the Makoto® Controller motion and stop data acquisition.

-In case of emergency use the STOP button, MakotoTM Controller.
+In case of emergency use the STOP button, , on the Makoto® Controller.